 Aptly, her oval glasses frame is also made from a bio-plastic called cellulose acetate.
-Just like our frames, this type of polymer is biodegradable as it is made from the pulp of cotton.
+Just like our frames, this type of bio-plastic is biodegradable as it's made from cotton pulp.

 The oval shape of Neri's glasses frame is slightly cat-eyed, made from a high-shine black acetate.

 This style of frame is gentle and suits people with narrow facial features.
 If you have pronounced cheekbones and jawline, this style of frame would suit you very well.

 An English town planner and architect, Jane Drew regularly wore her thick dark glasses frame.

 Seen above, her frame's style is notably austere.

 This frame-choice was an intentionally austere aesthetic to steel herself in her pursuit of the mostly male dominated architectural industry of the 1930's.